-- One-sixth of the grade is awarded for submitting the paper on time.
-This is 3% of your overall class grade. - Is the paper easy to understand?
+- the University of Purdue's Online Writing Lab and use either the MLA or APA style formats, which are described in separate links.
+The bibliography does not count against the page limit. - Is the paper easy to understand?
 Please keep it simple.
 Do not try to make it sound "technical" or "academic."
-You should not select a topic or try to write about something that you do not understand. - Does the introduction clearly describe the general issue and clearly set up the focused issue that you are going to write about in the body of the paper? - Did you clearly describe and discuss a single debatable issue in more detail?
+You should not select a topic or try to write about something that you do not understand. - Did you clearly describe and discuss a single debatable issue in more detail?
 Are both sides of the specific issue clearly presented?
 Important here that you do not mix together multiple debatable issues.
-You should focus on one specific question or issue and discuss both sides of that issue. - Did you sufficiently research the specific issue you discussed in the body of the paper?
-Since this is a research paper, ideally you will have supporting references for each side of the specific issue you discuss within the body of the paper. - Does conclusion provide a good, concise summary of paper? - Are your opinions clearly stated in the conclusion? - Overall, is the paper well written and laid out? - You are not graded on the length of your paper (unless it falls outside the 4 6 page range), so don't feel like you must write 6 pages to get a good grade.
+You should focus on one specific question or issue and discuss both sides of that issue. - No grammatical or spelling errors.
+Besides using a spell checker, it is a good idea to have others read over your paper before you turn it in. - Overall, is the paper well written and laid out? - You are not graded on the length of your paper unless it is shorter than 4 pages or significantly longer than 6 pages.
+Don't feel like you must write 6 pages to get a good grade.
 It is more important that you write your paper well.
 Don't unnecessarily repeat yourself to fill space.